 We’ve only covered SOME of the important identifying features!
 So what do you do with all of this information?!
 Consult a good key.
 Keys are easy to go through and will ask questions with a yes/no answer and follow until you reach a genus or even species.
 I would suggest consulting several keys to make sure you can find a consensus.
 Field guides almost always have a key and for North America we have a list of preferred books that can be found here.
 Furthermore, the online resources available are also excellent.
-Last, but not least, share your images and potential identifications here and on Mushroom ID-specific pages for even more help, and of course to brag!
+Last, but not least, share your images and potential identifications on our Facebook Page and on iNaturalist for even more help, and of course to brag!

 There are three chemicals commonly used to aid in the identification of mushrooms.
 Potassium hydroxide (KOH), Ferrous sulfate (FeSO4), and ammonia.
-You can buy the salts online or we sell field-kits which include a 5mL dropper of each.
-Kits will be available at most events.
+Any decent field guide will include known color changes that a fungi exhibits when one of these chemicals is applied.
+Each of these chemicals is available online or we will soon be selling field-kits which include a 5mL dropper of each.
+Kits will soon be available at most events.

 If you are ready to take the next step and invest in a microscope, many fungi require evaluation of microscopic traits to identify to species.
 Beginning with learning to evaluate spore shape and size is an accessible starting point.
 For a thorough explanation check out this page.